sigpro25/simona-anomalydetection-gnn/README.md

 # simona-anomalydetection-gnn

-## Anomaly Detection and Signal Processing with GNNs and ASLS

-Smart Innovation of Stress Monitoring in the Progressive Geotechnical Applications Using Fiber Optic System.
-Source codes repository of framework on detrending sequential sensor data and anomaly detection.
+## Non-stationary signal analysis: detrending and anomaly detection

 This project provides a framework for removing trend and detecting anomalies in time-series signals using Graph Neural Network (GNN).
-It includes functionality for generating synthetic signal datasets, training models, and evaluating performance using outlier detection methods like Local Outlier Factor (LOF).
+It includes functionality for generating synthetic signal datasets, training models, and evaluating performance using outlier detection methods such as Local Outlier Factor (LOF).

 ## Overview